HKJJM/Vanadium-Nuker/README.md

-Vanadium
+# Vanadium

-Vanadium was created as a personal milestone project for New Year 2026.
+Vanadium is a Python-based project developed as a personal milestone in early 2026.
-This project marks my retirement from the Discord community.
-Developed using Python.
+It commemorates the author's retirement from active Discord development, serving as a final experiment in Python automation and Discord interactions.

+## 🛠 Features
+- Fully scripted Discord bot interactions
+- Multi-threaded operations
+- Dynamic role and channel management
+- Supports advanced member handling
+- Easy configuration and setup

+## 📅 Release Information
-📅 Release Date: February 20, 2026
+- Release Date: 20 February 2026
-📍 Location: Mosul, Iraq
+- Location: Mosul, Iraq

-#
+- Version: 2.0.0.33
+- Core Version: 2.0337492

-# Developers
+## 👥 Developers

-Main Developer: RussianHarvey
+- **Main Developer**: RussianHarvey

-Developer: Tobakk
+- **Developer**: Tobakk

-Discord Usernames: @russianharvey & @_ux8
+- **Discord**: @russianharvey & @_ux8

+## ⚠️ Note
+This project was developed for educational and experimental purposes only.
+Use responsibly and respect Discord's Terms of Service.

+## 🙏 Credits
+- Thanks to the Python community for support and inspiration
+- Special thanks to contributors who tested and provided feedback